Pool Automation: Everything You Should Know [Buyer’s Guide]

 The cost of installation depends on your geographic location, the number of items or systems to be connected, and your pool equipment layout.

-Hayward Aquarite +
+Hayward Aquarite + Sal Chlorinator

-The Aquarite + Salt Chlorinator gives you the option of upgrade kits which can start you on your automation journey.
+The Aquarite+Salt Chlorinator gives you the option of upgrade kits which can start you on your automation journey.
 The kits can be bought when the base unit is installed or can be added later to give you more control of your pool.

 - pH control.

-- Temperature kit (for controlling a heater).
+- Temperature kit for controlling pool heater.

-- Remote display (an additional screen for inside the house).
+- Remote display for inside the house.

 Automate Your Pool Today!